jgoilenberg/mercadolibre.github.com/_posts/guide/sdk/2012-05-08-javascript-sdk.markdown

 	<div id="getToken">
 		<p><strong><strong>getToken</strong>()</strong></p>
 		<div>
-			<p>Obtains the token, if the user is logged.</p>
+			<p>Obtains an access token if the user is logged.</p>
 			<p>Following autorization state of the user it retrieves necessary token to connect with MercadoLibre API.</p>
 {% highlight javascript %}
 if(!MELI.getToken()) {
 	// Your code here
 }
 {% endhighlight %}
 		</div>
 	</div>